 Remove part of the colon that has narrowed because of scarring and is causing a blockage

-The likelihood of surgery may be higher if you have an underlying condition, such as heart disease or low blood pressure.
+The likelihood of surgery may be higher if you have an underlying condition, such as heart disease, atrial fibrillation or kidney failure.

 Preparing for an appointment

 Go to the emergency room if you have severe abdominal pain that makes you so uncomfortable that you can't sit still.
 You may be referred for immediate surgery to diagnose and treat your condition.

 If your signs and symptoms are moderate and occasional, call your doctor for an appointment.
 After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders (gastroenterologist) or blood vessel disorders (vascular surgeon).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.